‘XL Bully Cat’ Breed Trend Sparks Outrage As Experts Warn of Severe Health Risks

 Experts say this AI-like breeding trend is susceptible to serious health issues

-So-called ‘Bullycats’ are being bred specifically for their exaggerated muscular features, reminiscent of canine counterparts.
+These Bully Cats are being bred specifically for their exaggerated muscular features, reminiscent of their canine counterparts.
 The result?
-Cats with thick necks, broad shoulders and no fur that look more like an AI-generated image than a real-life feline friend.
-However, the trend is very real.
-And growing, with experts and animal welfare groups raising the alarm and citing significant health concerns.
+Cats with thick necks, broad shoulders and no fur that look more like an AI-generated image than a real-life feline.
+However, the trend is very real – and growing – with experts and animal welfare groups raising the alarm and citing significant health concerns.

 ”Sadly, we think they are genuine,” a spokesperson from Naturewatch Foundationopens in a new tab, an animal welfare organisation, told us about some of the images on social media.
 “We’re not clear if some of the images have been enhanced, but these poor cats certainly are being bred in real life.
 It really is very concerning.”

-Bullycats follow a trend for hairless cats of late, such as the Dwelf cat – named for being small (dwarf) and elf-like (hence Dw-elf).
-They are a mix of Munchkin, Sphynx and American Curl, which gives them the ‘elf-like’ look, but have slightly less wrinkly skin than Bullycats, according to a spokesperson from Naturewatch Foundation.
+Bully Cats follow a trend for hairless cats of late, such as the Dwelf cat – named for being small (dwarf) and elf-like (hence, Dw-elf) – which are a mix of Munchkin, Sphynx and American Curl, which gives them the ‘elf-like’ look, but have slightly less wrinkly skin than Bully Cats, according to a spokesperson from Naturewatch Foundation.

-The Bullycat is the feline equivalent of the same breeding trend in ‘Bully’ type dogs.
+The Bully Cat is the feline equivalent of the same breeding trend in ‘Bully’ type dogsopens in a new tab.
 Heavily muscled, short-legged and often plagued with health problems, these cats are bred to have exaggerated physical features, such as bowed legs, squashed faces and sagging skin.
-The trend is particularly alarming as it deliberately selects for mutations that are not only unnatural but also downright harmful to the animal’s well-being.
+The trend is particularly alarming as it deliberately selects for mutations that are not only unnatural for cats but also downright harmful to the animal’s well-being.

 The Naturewatch Foundationopens in a new tab has voiced its outrage over the trend, which they believe has increased in popularity in the UK after coming over from the US.
 A spokesperson for the foundation expressed deep concern, stating, “It’s shocking to see that these poor cats are starting to emerge in the UK.
 We’ve seen increasingly extreme breeding practices in the dog world in recent years, and it appears unscrupulous people are now turning their attention to exploiting cats in the same way, all in the pursuit of greed and social media likes.
 It’s an animal welfare disaster, and this kind of breeding is just cruel.”